 We discovered from the article (below) published in the Sydney Morning Herald that Jennifer McIntosh has been involved in designing a scheme to channel certain cases into predetermined streams for a number of years.

-Prof. Richard A. Warshak wrote a paper Stemming the Tide of Misinformation to limit the damage caused by McIntosh’s suggestions.
+Prof. Richard A. Warshak wrote a paper Stemming the Tide of Misinformation which included attempts to limit the damage caused by McIntosh’s suggestions.

 Here’s just a couple of comments from the paper.